Committed and Experienced Teacher Trainers

 Barbara Miller, M.Ed.
 TESOL, M.A.
 Educational Leadership

 Barbara is originally from California and has lived in Costa Rica since 1999.
 She has a double Bachelors degree in Psychology and Multicultural and Gender Studies.
 She has participated in a number of Second Language Acquisition seminars through Cambridge University, New England Language School and others.
 She holds a Masters in Educational Administration, and a Masters in TESOL.

 In July of 1999 she assumed the position of English Department Director at Intercultura, where she was in charge of professional development, curriculum design, teacher training and observations, as well as teaching, her real passion.
 In order to better train the teaching staff, in 2005 she began Costa Rica TEFL while continuing at Intercultura.
 In June 2008 she decided to dedicate her time fully to Costa Rica TEFL in Playa Samara.
 In addition to training TEFL teachers, she is often invited by the MEP (Ministry of Public Education in Costa Rica) to lead workshops in classroom management and the use of multiple intelligence activities in the EFL classroom.
+Barbara also serves as a board member of the local non-profit, Asociación CREAR.
 In February of 2016 until April 2017, she did a sabbatical in the US where she taught refugees ELL classes for the YWCA, an amazing organization.
 In her free time she enjoys spending time with her family and exploring beautiful Costa Rica.

 Kathie Hagy, M.A.T.
 TESOL